 For 2018, this would be calculated as $35.02 x .33 = $11.56.
 Because the Medicare Part D penalty is rounded to the nearest 10 cents, you would pay an additional $11.60 each month.

 Are there other Drawbacks to Waiting to Enroll in a Part D Plan?

 You can’t just enroll in Part D whenever you want.
-After your initial enrollment period ends, you can usually only enroll during the Open Enrollment Period that runs from October 15 to December 7 each year.
+After your initial enrollment period ends, you can usually only enroll during the Annual Enrollment Period that runs from October 15th to December 7th each year.
 That means that if you wait to sign up for Part D, you may find yourself paying full price for expensive medications if you suddenly become ill.

 What if I already have Prescription Drug Coverage?

 If you already have coverage through an employer, union, or another source, you may not have to worry about the Part D penalty.
 The key is whether the coverage you now have is “creditable.”
 Creditable coverage is the same as, or better than, the benefits Medicare provides.